-Enter the password to enter the menu.
+Enter the password if switched on, to enter the menu.
 The Default is 111111.
-See Advance Setup menu to change.
+See ADVANCE SETUP menu to change.

 Using the joystick up/down direction movement, select the MOTION SETUP menu.

 Use the joystick pan right movement to enter this menu.